rui-han-crh/tiled-property-flattener/README.md

 ![Empty Value in Nested Class](images/empty-value-in-nested-class.png)

-Resolving the references and overwritting the properties with the new properties defined on each object can be a tedious task.
+So, resolving the references and overwritting the properties with the new properties defined on each object can be a tedious task.

 Lastly, Tiled does not provide a way to extend custom types.
 To retrieve a property from an object, one would have to go through several nested properties, such as `audiA4.properties.car.motorVehicle.vehicle.amountofFuelLeft`.
 This is not ideal, as it is not intuitive to use nor easy to refactor.